-- 1. Education and Examinations: this contains information tailored to the student of that specific institute and study programme.
+- 1. Education and Examinations: this contains information tailored to the student at that specific institute and study programme.
 Information on the content of the study programme and the corresponding examinations. - 2.
-All other rights and obligations of the student, such as rules concerning how we treat each other within Rotterdam University of Applied Sciences and what we may expect from each other.
+All other rights and obligations of the student, such as rules concerning how we treat each other at Rotterdam University of Applied Sciences and what we may expect from each other.

-The texts in the handbook that relate to (the entire) Rotterdam University of Applied Sciences were adopted by the Executive Board (CVB) on the 14th of June 2021 after obtaining advice/consent from the Central Representative Board (CMR).
-The texts in the handbook that relate to the study programme/institute, in addition to the institutional texts, have been determined by the dean of Willem de Kooning Academie on 16th of July 2021 after receiving advice/consent from/by the Institute Representative Board (IMR) and the Programme Advisory Committee(s) (OC).
+The texts in the handbook that relate to (the entire) Rotterdam University of Applied Sciences were adopted by the Executive Board (CVB) on March 28, 2022 after obtaining advice/consent from the Central Representative Board (CMR).
+The texts in the handbook that relate to the study programme/institute, in addition to the institutional texts, have been determined by the dean of Piet Zwart Institute, part of Willem de Kooning Academie on 30th of june 2022 after receiving advice/consent from/by the Institute Representative Board (IMR) and the Programme Advisory Committee(s) (OC).